 This program is distributed as shareware.
-If, after testing it out and you like the program enough to keep it, please consider making a donation to my PayPal account by clicking the button below:
+If, after testing it out and you like the program enough to keep it, please consider making a contribution to my PayPal account by clicking on the PayPal button below:

 “EAR TRAINING” is a simple, user-friendly program designed to help the user learn to recognize notes, intervals, and chords.
 Two modes are available:

 1. The user can elect to play sounds from lists of notes, intervals, or chords.

 2. The user can elect to have the program play randomly selected notes, intervals, or chords.

 Various settings are provided for controlling the playback of sounds.
 These include the ability to: